Judge upholds Monsanto verdict, cuts award to $78 million

 "I urge you to respect and honor our verdict and the six weeks of our lives that we dedicated to this trial," juror Gary Kitahata wrote.
 Juror Robert Howard said the jury paid "studious attention" to the evidence and any decision to overturn its verdict would shake his confidence in the judicial system.

-Nonetheless, she said the $250 million punitive damage award was too high and slashed it to $39 million, the same amount the jury awarded Johnson for other damages.
+The judge did slash the $250 million punitive damage to $39 million, the same amount the jury awarded Johnson for other damages.

 Johnson's lawsuit is among hundreds alleging Roundup caused cancer, but it was the first one to go to trial.